Round Mountain, Nevada: Public services

 The Round Mountain Volunteer Fire Department has one fire station located in Hadley, with one paid position and 23 volunteer firefighters.
 Round Mountain also has a volunteer emergency medical service, The Smoky Valley E.M.S.

 Round Mountain Public Library is affiliated with the library system that serves Round Mountain.
 Its collection contains 35,000 volumes, and it circulates 39,759 items per year.
 The library serves a population of 1,868 residents.
 The Smoky Valley Library District (Round Mountain Public Library) is the only four-star and above library in the state (out of a five-star rating), based on the LJ index of 2013.

-Schools, sports, and extracurricular activities
+Education

 Round Mountain Jr./Sr. High School houses students grades 6 through 12.
 The school mascot is the Knight, and the school colors are black, white, and silver.
 Round Mountain Elementary School houses students in kindergarten through grade 5.
 The school mascot is the Squire.
 The Jr./Sr. high school offers football, volleyball, wrestling, boys' & girls' basketball, track & field, softball, baseball, and boys' & girls' golf.
 Round Mountain Jr./Sr. high school offers cheerleading, drill team, FBLA, FFA, National Honor Society, Science Club, Student Council, and Academic Olympics.